yvesdb/jekyll-now/_drafts/2020-10-12-Build-your-own-LoRa-GPS-Tracker.md

 ---
 published: false
 ---
-## Creating your own GPS-tracker using LoRa
+## Create your own GPS-tracker using LoRa

 This post describes how to create your own GPS tracker using Pycom LoPy microcontrollers.
 You will also learn how to build your own single-channel LoRa Nano Gateway.